Disabled students' allowances

 You can apply for DSAs by requesting an application form from your Local Authority or online via the Student Support Direct website.

 There is a wide range of disability-related financial support, including benefits, tax credit, payments, grants and concessions.
-Please visit www.gov.uk/financial-help-disabled for further details.
+Please visit the Gov.uk Financial help if you're disabled webpage for further details.